adamspanier/Distributed-Systems-Security/Documentation/Methodology.md

 To produce structured, repeatable, and actionable results, the project will be conducted in a structured manner as outlined below.

  - Phase 1: Data Collection
- - Phase 2: System Emulation
+ - Phase 2: System Design
  - Phase 3: Novel System Emulation
  - Phase 4: Analysis/Reporting